dotnet/AspNetCore.Docs/aspnetcore/security/authentication/accconfirm.md

 This tutorial shows how to add email notification through [SendGrid](https://sendgrid.com/), but you can send email using SMTP and other mechanisms.

-* Install the SendGrid.NetCore NuGet package.
+* Install the `SendGrid` NuGet package.
 From the Package Manager Console,  enter the following the following command:

-  `Install-Package SendGrid -Pre`
+  `Install-Package SendGrid`

-  Note: SendGrid is a prerelease version.
-You must use the `-Pre` option.

 * See [Get Started with SendGrid for Free](https://sendgrid.com/free/) to register for a free SendGrid account.
 * Add code in *Services/MessageServices.cs* similar to the following to configure SendGrid: